stefanofa/awesome/TOPICS.md

 *   [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - 🦜🔗 The platform for reliable agents.

-*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better.
+*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Share, discover, and collect prompts from the community.
+Free and open source — self-host for your organization with complete privacy.

 ## gemini

 *   [FranciscoMoretti/sparka](https://github.com/FranciscoMoretti/sparka) - Production-ready AI chat template built with Next.js, Vercel AI SDK.
 Launch AI apps 10x faster.

 *   [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode) - Kilo is the all-in-one agentic engineering platform.
 Build, ship, and iterate faster with the most popular open source coding agent. #1 on OpenRouter.
 750k+ Kilo Coders.
 6.1 trillion tokens/month.
-Follow us: kilo.ai/social

 *   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents